 Rasmussen College has developed an institutional culture wherein assessment is at the heart of the College's daily functions.
-The Rasmussen College Comprehensive Assessment Plan (CAP) is the primary measurement for the Institution's mission The CAP is organized around the Mission Statement and the six Purposes that support the mission.
-For each purpose, supporting objectives have been developed, and assessme tools are used to collect data and assess each objective.
+The Rasmussen College Comprehensive Assessment Plan (CAP) is the primary measurement for the Institution's mission.
+The CAP is organized around the Mission Statement and the six Purposes that support the mission.
+For each purpose, supporting objectives have been developed, and assess each objective.
 In this way, the College systematically assesses the purposes and, ultimately, the mission of the institution.